tom-mcmillan/ndel/docs/overview.md

 > NDEL is the semantic layer between raw DS/ML code and LLM reasoning.
 It provides structure, privacy filters, and a DSL schema; the LLM provides the language and narrative.

+NDEL is LLM-agnostic: you must supply your own LLM callback.
+NDEL never calls providers or owns API keys.
+Deterministic rendering (`render_pipeline`) is a fallback; the intended flow is structure → LLM → NDEL text.

 ## Purpose & High-Level Design
 - Describe existing DS/ML pipelines without running code.
 - Bridge Python and SQL into a unified, human-readable lineage.